madhwaraj-github/test-repo/README.md

 # test-repo
-Test repo for the Data Scientist Toolkit class
+Test repo for the Data Scientist Toolkit class.